OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-configuring-orbit-chain.md

 - `removeChainOwner`: Enables you to remove an existing owner from the list of chain owners.

 - `setMinimumL2BaseFee`: Sets the minimum base fee on the child chain.
 The minimum base fee is the lowest amount that the base fee on the child chain can ever be.
-For example, the current minimum base fee on Arbitrum One is 0.1 gwei, and on Arbitrum Nova, it is 0.01 gwei.
+For example, the current minimum base fee on Arbitrum One and Arbitrum Nova is 0.01 gwei.

 - `setSpeedLimit`: The fee mechanism on the Arbitrum Nitro stack differs from the Ethereum blockchain.
 The Nitro stack has a parameter called the speed limit, which targets the number of gas consumed on the child chain per second.
 If the amount of gas per second exceeds this pre-specified amount, the base fee on the child chain will increase, and vice versa.
 The current speed limit on Arbitrum One is 7 million gas per second, meaning if the Arbitrum One chain consumes more than 7 million gas per second, its base fee will increase.
 For more information on the speed limit, please refer to this [document explaining the concept of speed limit in the Nitro stack](https://docs.arbitrum.io/inside-arbitrum-nitro/#the-speed-limit).